Sheet music OCR

 StaveWave shows the recognition engines, specialist passes, validation checks, and quality gates involved so users can see what checked the score before trusting the MusicXML.

-Recognition engines read the score and create MusicXML candidates.
+Independent recognition passes read the score and create MusicXML candidates.

 Review checks